 How to Get to the Roman Countryside From Rome

-So while you’re in the bustling city center of Rome, swing over to the nearest rental car location if you don’t already have one and get one for at least one day (although we recommend for the whole time you’re in Rome).
+So, while you’re in the bustling city center of Rome, swing over to the nearest rental car location if you don’t already have one and get one for at least one day (although we recommend it for the whole time you’re in Rome).
 Then just hop in your car and drive south.
-Depending on where you decide to go, you’ll likely be taking either SP8, Via Gabriele, or Via Garbatella.
+Depending on where you decide to go, you’ll likely be taking SP8, Via Gabriele, or Via Garbatella.
 No matter which way you go, you’ll get to the beautiful Roman countryside after just about an hour.

 What to do on the Roman Countryside